monad-inc/community-transformations/readme.md

 ### 4. Submit a Pull Request

-- Push your changes to your forked repository
+- Push your changes to branch
 - Create a pull request to the main repository
 - Include a detailed description of your transformation and its use cases